TylerHayes-Git/BubbleTemplate/README.md

 The flag being that it doesn't output the phrase: _"Data items in ascending order:"_

-The other lists sort correctly

-It may be a compiler issue.
+The other lists sort correctly.
+So, it may be a compiler issue.

 # BubbleTemplate
 An assignment that involves a template to sort multiple data types.